johnashu/lotteryul/README.md

 A lottery dApp using Bitmasking and Binary Flags to store and assess tickets.

+* Notes and methods in Python for quick and dirty play.

+ `./py`

 # TroubleShooting

 > Error: error:0308010C:digital envelope routines::unsupported